jordaniodev/hostfully-booking-application/README.md

 ## Global State Management

 The application utilizes a global state store to manage the state of bookings.
-The specific global state management library used is of your choice.

 ## Validation & User Experience

 To enhance user experience, the application incorporates logic to prevent double bookings (overlapping reservations).
 Additionally, the start and end dates for each booking are validated to ensure accuracy.